Up: MiniZinc [Contents][Index]

 mzn_load_file(+MznFile, +Options, -FznState)

-MznFile is a MiniZinc program file and Options is a list of options as described above.
+MznFile is a MiniZinc program file and Options is a list of options; see see Zinc Options.
 Initializes a FlatZinc state FznState with respect to MznFile.
 May fail if post(true) and the constraints are inconsistent.

 mzn_load_model(+MznModel, -FznState)